-During fiscal-year 2016, approximately 43% of the Center's total support was provided by one donor.
+Approximately 43% of the Center's total support was provided by one donor, unique to fiscal-years 2017 and 2016, respectively.
 Due to the contributions the Center receives from various donors in each year, the Center is not solely reliant on any particular donor.